arc blue

 What the course includes

 The course lays the foundations for degree-level study in any art or design discipline; developing your research skills and professional studio practices.
-You will be continuously broadening and deepening your understanding of contemporary practices within art, design and the creative industries.

 The course covers exploration, experimentation and creativity within different art disciplines including drawing, painting, two-dimensional practices, video, digital practices, photography, printmaking, visual and contextual research, life drawing, three-dimensional practices, public art, installation, live art and sound art.